 This CAP identifies key milestones and establishes completion dates as agreed to by the RPC.
 It is the responsibility of all Telecommunications Service Providers (TSPs) operating or intending to operate in NPA 709 to file their individual consumer awareness plans with the Commission in accordance with the Relief Implementation Schedule.
 TSPs must implement those programs in accordance with this industry CAP and submit progress reports to the CATF and RPC for inclusion in the Progress and Final Reports to be filed with the Commission.
 The Relief Implementation Schedule contains start and end dates for industry consumer awareness activities (see the Relief Implementation Schedule included in this Relief Implementation Plan).

-In order to implement the CAP, TSPs may act individually or collectively to accomplish their objectives.
+To implement the CAP, TSPs may act individually or collectively to accomplish their objectives.
 However, where TSPs act collectively (e.g., Telecommunications Alliance), such TSPs are individually responsible to report their progress to the CATF and RPC.

 All TSPs are required to report any major relief plan concerns as they are identified, along with proposed solutions, and to address consumer concerns reported directly to the Commission.

-As there are both English and French speaking communities within NPA709, there is a need to provide communications in both official languages.
+As there are both English and French speaking communities within NPA 709, there is a need to provide communications in both official languages.
 Communications may also be provided in additional languages at the option of TSPs.

 The RPC requested that the CATF develop a CAP that incorporates the following: